Go

 Last updated

-You can automatically detect and manage flaky tests in your Go projects by integrating with Trunk.
+You can automatically in your Go projects by integrating with Trunk.
 This document explains how to configure Go to output JUnit XML reports that can be uploaded to Trunk for analysis.

 To generate compatible test reports, we will use gotestsum